What You Need to Know About Depression DURING Pregnancy

 You know yourself best.
 You know how you feel when you're healthy and when you're not.
 If something isn't right, it's important to share that with a medical professional like your obstetrician, midwife, or primary care doctor.
 Your provider might use a depression screening to gauge the severity of your symptoms, and it's crucial to answer honestly.

 Attending a support group like the one offered at Virtua can help you find the words to describe what you're experiencing, alleviate feelings of isolation, and help you begin to develop strategies to support yourself.
 You'll also have the opportunity to hear from and connect with other people struggling with similar feelings and problems, so you don't feel alone.

 What to know about anxiety and intrusive thoughts

 Intrusive thoughts happen to everyone at some point in their lives, but they're more prevalent and worrisome for new parents.
 Intrusive thoughts during the perinatal period are often related to the baby's vulnerability.
 You may think:

 - What if someone tries to steal my baby?

 - What if I cut her with a sharp knife?

 - What if I can't cope with the stress and become psychotic?

-Once moms open up in the group and air their feelings, they feel a lot better right away.
-They then can share positive coping and distraction techniques to get on with the business of their everyday lives.
+Once people connect in the group and express their feelings, they often feel better right away.
+They then can learn and share positive coping and distraction techniques to get on with the business of their everyday lives.